 UNSW School of Mathematics Competition

-Parabola has also published problems and solutions from the UNSW School of Mathematics Competition for Junior (up to and including Year 10) and Senior (Years 11, 12) secondary school students in New South Wales and the ACT for more than forty years.
+Parabola has also published problems and solutions from the UNSW School of Mathematics Competition for Junior (up to and including Year 10) and Senior (Years 11, 12) secondary school students in New South Wales and the ACT for half a century.
 This competition is the longest running competition of its type in Australia.
 Each year about 1200 students participate and the results of the UNSW Schools Mathematics Competition aretaken into account in the selection of the Australian team in the International Mathematical Olympiad.

-Problems remain a prominent focus of Parabola but over the past decade, in particular, there has been a strong record of publications of pedagogic articles on applied mathematics, mathematical modelling, pure mathematics, statistics and the history of mathematics.
-The purpose of these articles (which are all reviewed by members of the Editorial Board) is to inspire students about the timeless beauty, power and relevance of mathematics.
-That Parabola has continued for more than forty years is a testament to the dedication of a succession of editors and editorial board members from the School of Mathematics and Statistics, UNSW, but none more so than Professor George Szekeres.
+Problems remain a prominent focus of Parabola but there has also been a strong record of publications of articles on maths to inspire students, often written by inspiring students.
+These articles are often about the timeless beauty, power and relevance of mathematics, or describe new research by the authors, or are just fun to read.
+That Parabola has continued for more than half a century is a testament to the dedication of a succession of editors and editorial board members from the School of Mathematics and Statistics, UNSW, but none more so than Professor George Szekeres.
 Professor Szekeres, who was appointed Chair of Pure Mathematics at UNSW in 1963, was instrumental in establishing Parabola and was a member of its Editorial Board, without interruption, from Parabola's inception until shortly before his death in 2005.